mikeshardmind/async-utils/readme.md

 when ensuring the public api surface is well-typed and compatible with strict use of typechecking.
 The configurations used are in pyproject.toml.

+While compatible with strict interpretations of python's type system, both pyright and mypy enable checks that are not type errors in their strict modes.
+See the configurations mentioned for more detail.

+In particular, `pyright --verifytypes async_utils --ignoreexternal` should report zero ambiguous or unknown public types.

-Use of Any in a few places is *intentional* for internals.
+The use of Any in a few places is *intentional* for internals.

 ### 5. Threading and multiple event loops